-Divorce law underwent a major change on 6th April 2022, with the introduction of no-fault divorces under the Divorce, Dissolution and Separation Act, the first major change to the system in 50 years.
-This was announced in September 2019 by the Justice Secretary and has been widely welcomed.
-This new law will allow couples to follow a more conciliatory and reflective approach, which in turn will reduce conflict and hopefully make the process more amicable for the parties involved, as well as any children.
+Divorce law underwent a major change on 6th April 2022, with the introduction of no-fault divorces under the Divorce, Dissolution and Separation Act (DDSA), the first major change to the divorce system in 50 years.
+This new law will allow couples to follow a more conciliatory and reflective approach, which in turn is hoped to reduce conflict and make the process more amicable for the parties involved, as well as for any children.

 If you’re considering or going through a divorce, click below for a free initial consultation with one of our expert divorce solicitors.

-Unless the parties were willing to wait for the separation route to apply, there was a need to blame one of the parties for the reason that the marriage has failed.
+Unless the parties were willing to separate for two years, there was a need for one party to blame the other for the reason that the marriage had broken down.
 Where one party disagreed with the divorce application, they could contest it through the courts and even prevent it completely in certain situations.

 The fact that one party needed to be “blamed” for the breakdown of the marriage was widely criticised as being both outdated and making the process more adversarial, which made resolution of contentious issues more difficult.
 It was seen to aggravate a situation that is already likely to be fraught, and by removing the “blame game”, it was suggested that there would be less conflict between the parties, meaning that factors such as finances, property and care for the children could be the focal point.